-I 00.00/4.450/7.0747/10/ INDICATOR ITEM/CODE/SERVICE OP PAYMENT STATUS/ ALASKA SPECIFIC GUIDELINE A Services furnished to a hospital outpatient that are paid under a fee schedule or payment system other than OPPS, for example: • Ambulance services • Separately payable clinical diagnostic laboratory services • Separately payable prosthetic and orthotic • Physical, occupational, and speech therapy • Diagnostic mammography • Screening mammography • Unclassified drugs and biologicals reportable under HCPCS code C9399 Not paid under OPPS.
+OP PAYMENT STATUS/ INDICATOR ITEM/CODE/SERVICE ALASKA SPECIFIC GUIDELINE A Services furnished to a hospital outpatient that are paid under a fee schedule or payment system other than OPPS, for example: • Ambulance services • Separately payable clinical diagnostic laboratory services • Separately payable non-implantable prosthetic and orthotic • Physical, occupational, and speech therapy • Diagnostic mammography • Screening mammography • Unclassified drugs and biologicals reportable under HCPCS code C9399 Not paid under OPPS.
 See the appropriate section under the provider fee schedule.
 Unclassified drugs and biologicals priced at 95 percent of drug or biological's average wholesale price (AWP) using Red Book or an equivalent recognized compendium and paid under OPPS.
 Alaska Specific Guideline: Drugs and biologicals are paid at the lower of the CMS Medicare Part B Drug Average Sales Price Drug Pricing File payment limit in effect at the time of treatment or service multiplied by 3.375 or billed charges. В Codes that are not recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x).
 Not paid under OPPS.
+May be paid by intermediaries when submitted on a different bill type, for example, 75x (CORF), but not paid under OPPS.
 An alternate code that is recognized by OPPS when submitted on an outpatient hospital Part B bill type (12x and 13x) may be available. С Inpatient Procedures Not paid under OPPS.
+Admit patient.
+Bill as inpatient.
 Alaska Specific Guideline: May be performed in the outpatient or ASC setting if beneficial to the patient and as negotiated by the payer and providers.
 Payment is the lowest of 85 percent of billed charges, the fee or charge for the treatment or service when provided to the general public, or the fee or charge for the treatment or service negotiated by the provider and the employer.
-D Discontinued codes Not paid under OPPS.
+D Discontinued codes Not paid under OPPS or any other Medicare payment system.